-Technology innovation has often been characterized as either radical or incremental [9].
+Technology innovation has often been characterized as either radical or incremental [1].
 Incremental innovation refers to changes that "build on and reinforce the applicability of existing technology".
 These changes strengthen the value of existing technology and the products that use them by making the products more reliable, simpler to use, lower in cost, or accessible to a larger customer base.
 Most established companies are involved in researching, creating, and marketing incremental innovations to their products.
-Items as basic as laundry detergent have been with us for fifty years.
-Tide laundry detergent was introduced in 1946.
-It was the first synthetic compound to be offered as a detergent against the industry standard of chemical solvents.
-Tide was a radical innovation at that time [10].
-Over the last 60 years, Tide has remained a leading brand and remains a synthetic cleaning powder that is added to the water-based clothes washing process.
-The chemical formulation of Tide has changed many times since its introduction and it is repeatedly advertised as being "New and Improved".
-However, all of these changes to the product have been incremental.
-They build on and reinforce the value of the synthetic compound.
-Each is a step along an existing technological trajectory that keeps the manufacturers of Tide at the head of the industry.
+Radical innovation refers to changes that "destroy the value of an existing knowledge base" [2].
+These changes negate the value of existing technology by providing an alternative that is significantly different and to which older technologies cannot be adapted.